lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 distance between middle and top/bottom of the waveform is the greatest.<br>
 The smaller the waveform, the quieter the Hum.<br>
-All various ways to make sound in WAV channel tax the CPU differently, I noted down what I have noticed in [CPU usage](#5-cpu-usage)!<br>
+All various ways to make sound in WAV channel tax the CPU differently, I noted down what I have noticed in [CPU usage](#10-cpu-usage)!

-Also thanks to the Overclock WAV instrument gets 4 additional faster SPEED values, worth keeping in mind while designing our SYNTHs!<br>
+Thanks to the Overclock WAV instrument gets 4 additional faster SPEED values, worth keeping in mind while designing our SYNTHs!<br>
 In original Pain Perdu's guide, the "Phase Bass" was first suggested SYNTH for the user, all you need to do is to change Instrument mode to anything else than MANUAL,